brittharr/brittany-harris.com/_work/dashboard.md

 <div class="row">
     <div class="medium-6 columns">
         <p><a href="http://www.boostlabs.com/">Boost Labs</a> was asked to work on a project that would bring transparency to data and metrics from disparate departments across this large company.
 Our solution was a dashboard intended to be displayed on TV screens in a number of company buildings.</p>
         <p>To accomplish the goal of unifying these datasets, we came up with the paradigm of screens for each department that move across the TV horizontally.
-Within the screens we scroll through visualizations vertically, making sure by the design that insights can be easily derived.</p>
+Within the department screens we scroll through visualizations vertically, making sure by the design that insights can be easily derived.</p>
         <h4>Results</h4>
         <p>Leveraging Backbone views and Marionette layouts, I was really pleased with the amount of unification and DRY-ness that we were able to accomplish with the final application.
 We ended up doing a handful of super fast extensions to the dashboard for departments that wanted to be included, and really only needed to add in the additional data.</p>
     </div>